Negative emotions are beneficial. There I said it.

 No one changes because he or she is feeling good.
 We change when we feel something is wrong and making us unhappy and we can’t bear it any longer.

-I mean, can you imagine a country fighting for independence without feeling angry towards your rulers?
+I mean, can you imagine a country fighting for independence without feeling angry towards its rulers?
 Emotions are psychological metrics of our well-being.
 They tell us when are we more or less happy.

 As we can see, negativity is useful and should be looked at as such.